EbenZergaw/guest-360/README.md

 Frontend (NextJS): Deployed on Vercel, front end app will interact with the Django myapi via HTTP requests (API calls).
 The React app will send requests to our Django API's public endpoint.

-myapi (Django): Django will be deployed (on Heroku probably), and will interact with Firebase to handle the data.
+myapi (Django): Django will be deployed (on Heroku), and will interact with SQL to handle the data.
 Django will expose RESTful API endpoints for our NextJS app.

-Database: SQL

 ### Example Flow: